cbeams/spring-framework-2.5.x/lib/readme.txt

 - Commons IO 1.1 (http://jakarta.apache.org/commons/io)
 - required at runtime when using Spring's CommonsMultipartResolver (by Commons FileUpload)

+* jakarta-commons/commons-javaflow.jar
+- Commons JavaFlow 20060411 (taken from JasperReports 1.2.5 distribution)
+- required at runtime when using Spring's JasperReports support (by JasperReports)

 * jakarta-commons/commons-lang.jar
 - Commons Lang 2.1 (http://jakarta.apache.org/commons/lang)
 - required for building the framework (by OJB)